saffronner/prism-papers/safe_v_heard/main.typ

 #let title = [Musing about safety v.s. freedom, and proposals.]
 #text(size: 20pt)[*#title*]

+(Feel free to download as pdf for easier viewing and to enable links and footnote jumping.)

 I'll start with a concept that might seem off topic and then get to the point.

 #outline()